-Every theme developer now identifies its products as mobile-optimized or responsive.
-But there are big differences in quality - how individually are the individual devices actually supported?
-At ami.responsivedesign.is you will find an online tool that allows you to roughly check how a web page is played on different formats:
+Every Theme manufacturer now identifies its products as mobile-optimized or responsive.
+But there are big differences in quality - how individually are the individual end devices actually supported?
+At ami.responsivedesign.is you can find an online tool with which you can roughly check how a website is displayed on different formats:

 However, this only is a first clue for your research.
 It does not replace the actual live review by you, on as many different devices and browsers as possible (Chrome, Firefox, Edge, Safari).
 You should also check the function of buttons, menus, checkboxes, forms, sliders etc. manually.

 Also for WooCommerce there are themes which are freely available.
 If you run an online shop, you do this professionally.
 Therefore, you should also decide for a professional theme.
 Especially if you don't know the technical details yourself, so you can correct the source code if necessary.